Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/patient-1/index.md

       </td>

       <td style={{ textAlign: "left" }}>
-        Lists the various identifiers of a patient.\
+        Lists the various identifiers of a patient.
         A patient may have one, many, or all of the following identifiers:

-        * **PMS** : (Practice Management System ID) - Note: For practices using Modernizing Medicine’s Practice Management System, this will be the MMI PMS ID.
+        * **PMS** : (Practice Management System ID) - Note: For practices using ModMed’s Practice Management System, this will be the MMI PMS ID.
 For practices using another Practice Management System, this will be the ID from that system.
         * **MRN** : [https://hl7.org/fhir/R4/v2/0203/index.html#v2-0203-MR](https://hl7.org/fhir/R4/v2/0203/index.html#v2-0203-MR)
-        * **SSN** : [http://hl7.org/fhir/sid/us-ssn](http://hl7.org/fhir/sid/us-ssn)**Note:**If you pass a header of ‘Content-Flag’ with a value of ‘Referral’ you can view this information (if it exists) for the Patient.
+        * **SSN** : [http://hl7.org/fhir/sid/us-ssn](http://hl7.org/fhir/sid/us-ssn)\*\*Note:\*\*If you pass a header of ‘Content-Flag’ with a value of ‘Referral’ you can view this information (if it exists) for the Patient.
           * \*Referral Source\*\* :  /fhir/v2/ValueSet/referral-source (populates only when Content-Flag: Referral is sent)
       </td>
     </tr>